 Ovens and incubators are available in several sizes up to 400L for aging of samples or incubation in various projects.
 These have a high temperature accuracy, which is necessary to accurately determine shelf life of a product, environmental durability or sustainability.
 The close proximity to the analytical laboratory allows identification and quantification of degradation products formed and possibly also how to avoid or accelerate degradation.

-Ebbot is the first system for chemical monitoring which is tested in the laboratory.
+Ebbot is the first system for chemical monitoring which has been tested in the laboratory.
 It is controlled from a smartphone or computer and is self-sufficient with regard to electricity and designed for rough environments.
-For more information, visit http://www.stromtech.se.
+For more information about our robots, read here and visit http://www.stromtech.se.

 The laboratory is also well supplied with general chemistry and microbiology equipment, such as glassware, extraction equipment, analytical balances, gas supply and flow controls, pH, temperature, conductivity meters etc.